ryanfreckleton/morepath/doc/configuration.rst

        setup.py

-    If you do not follow this naming convention, you don't need to rename everything though, you may also tell Morepath explicitly what to do with *Alternative* B below.
+    If you do not follow this naming convention, you don't need to rename everything though, you may also tell Morepath explicitly what to do by using entry points.

   Entry points: